bpetterborg/vex_vacuum/plans/brainstorming.md

 - YOLO w/ OpenCV
 - Use QR codes to indicate positions around room
-- (?)
-Use GCODE-style instructions to communicate between Pi and Vex brain
+- Give up on using a vex brain or cortex
+- Web frontend